birkir/react-starter-kit-rdb/README.md

 ├── /src/                       # The source code of the application │   ├── /components/            # React components
 │   ├── /containers/            # App containers
-│   ├── /routes/                # Route components + isomorphic routes in index.js
+│   ├── /routes/                # Route components + universal routes in index.js
 │   ├── /views/                 # Express.js views for index and error pages
 │   ├── /server/                # Server only stuff
 │   │   ├──  /config.js         # Processing of env and urls